We received by mail, a cheese basket. It was room temperature, and apparently had been for at least a day. We put it in the fridge. Is it safe to eat?

 If this is a commercial product, check with the business that prepared and shipped it.
 They should have guidelines and may have packed select products for shipping that are safe if allowed to reach room temperature for a short time.
 You may also be able to reach the manufacturer of each product.
 They would have specific recommendations.

-As a general rule, hard cheeses should be safe if still in their sealed packaging.
-These include cheddar, Colby, Swiss, parmesan, provolone, Ramano.
-These cheeses develop an acidity during aging and are pretty resistant to food borne pathogens.
+- Hard cheeses: These should be safe if still in their sealed packaging.
+These include cheddar, Colby, Swiss, parmesan, provolone and Romano.
+These cheeses develop acidity during aging and are pretty resistant to food-borne pathogens.